-From 1 July 2022, the NHS structure changed.
-Integrated Care Systems (ICS) became statutory bodies.
+From 1 July 2022, Integrated Care Systems (ICS) became statutory bodies.
 These are partnerships of NHS bodies and local authorities, working with other relevant organisations to deliver joined up health and care services.
 Each ICS has an Integrated Care Board (ICB) which is responsible for the commissioning of services including NHS CHC and NHS FNC.